ncm/nytm-spelling-bee/article.md

 they should on Intel Haswell chips, probably because of branch prediction failures^[<https://gcc.gnu.org/bugzilla/show_bug.cgi?id=67153>].
-(Wrapping "`!(word & ~seven)`" in `__builtin_expect(..., false)` works around the hardware bug.)
-It's possible that Gcc will learn someday to step around the Haswell bug by itself, or new microcode will fix it, but I'm amazed that Intel released Haswell that way.^[Maybe I shouldn't
-be: <http://danluu.com/cpu-bugs/>]  I don't know yet if it Intel fixed it in Broadwell or Skylake.
+(Wrapping "`!(word & ~seven)`" in `__builtin_expect(..., false)` works around the hardware bug by placing instructions differently.)
+It's possible that Gcc will learn someday to step around the Haswell bug by itself, or new microcode will fix it, but I'm amazed that Intel released Haswell that way.^[Maybe I shouldn't be: <http://danluu.com/cpu-bugs/>] I don't know yet if it Intel fixed it in Broadwell or Skylake.

 Rust has some rough edges, but coding in it was kind of fun.
 As with C++, if a Rust program compiles at all, it generally works, more or